 Whether you’re a barber, an esthetician, or the owner of a nail salon, it’s always possible for an employee to become injured at work.
 Wet floors, tangled cables, and uneven flooring can all lead to major injuries, medical bills, and downtime.

-Workers’ compensation can pay for an injured worker’s medical expenses and part of the wages lost while the employee recovers.
+Workers’ compensation insurance can pay for an injured worker’s medical expenses and part of the wages lost while they recover.
+Sole proprietors might also decide to buy this coverage for financial protection against work injuries.

 Typically included in a workers’ comp policy, employer’s liability insurance provides protection when an employee decides to sue a business owner over an injury.